Interactive E-Learning Strategies to Boost Learner Engagement

 Labeled graphics

-3. High interaction: a fully immersive learning experience
+3. High interaction: A fully immersive learning experience

 At the highest level of e-learning interactivity, learners engage in fully immersive experiences like 360° images, interactive videos, simulations, games, and media-rich role-play or branching scenarios.
 These types of interactions replicate real-world environments and decision-making processes, allowing employees to practice skills in a safe, controlled space.
 For example: